School Food Pantry To-Go

 - Distribute food respectfully, in an easily accessible, consistent and safe environment.

-School Food Pantry To-Go is supported by Proctor & Gamble.
+School Food Pantry To-Go is supported by Procter & Gamble.
 Your contributions also make this program possible.
 Please consider giving to the Vermont Foodbank today.

 For more information about this program, contact: